Simoncarbo/Ultras-Sound-Nerve-Segmentation---Kaggle/README.md

 ###Architecture
 The solution uses a deep convolutional network, that has been adapted for segmentation such that image-level features can be learned for the classification of each pixel.
 The architecture is mostly inspired by the Hypercolumns model described in https://arxiv.org/abs/1411.5752.
-Since the images had more ore less constant spatial structure, locally connected layers were used in parallel to convolutional ones from the 10x14 resolution.
+Since the images had more or less constant spatial structure, locally connected layers were used in parallel to convolutional ones from the 10x14 resolution.
 I also used SemiShared layers, a novel layer that shares filter weights only in blocks (with specified size) of the image.
 In a certain way, it provides a compromise between convolutional and locally connected layers.
 To help the coding, SemiShared layer only works for 1x1 filters.